-- Reviewed the basic safety elements including recognition and identification of hazardous materials as required by the DOT regulations and the Hazard Communication Standard.
+- Assessed the basic safety elements, including recognition and identification of hazardous materials as required by the DOT regulations and the Hazard Communication Standard.

-- Reviewed the basic operations required for handling emergencies involving hazardous materials for the DOT Hazmat Employee.
+- Evaluated the basic operations required for handling emergencies involving hazardous materials for the DOT Hazmat Employee.

 - Reviewed the nine DOT hazard classes and associated them with the appropriate placards for use in transportation.

-- Reviewed the specific requirements for shipping hazardous materials including the need to consult with the manufacturer of the package type used.
+- Assessed the specific requirements for shipping hazardous materials, including the need to consult with the manufacturer of the package type used.

-- Reviewed what exceptions negate the need for these packaging requirements.
+- Evaluated what exceptions negate the need for these packaging requirements

 “Being the Corp.
-Safety Manager, I wanted to see if this class will meet the needs of my employees at all of our facilities and it surpassed my expectations.
+Safety Manager, I wanted to see if this class would meet the needs of my employees at all of our facilities and it surpassed my expectations.
 It was engaging, thorough and the remote instructors were very helpful.” – Des Plaines, IL